Sadly, SEOs regularly have to endure two difficult conversations about keyword rankings.

 - Search queries

 As with the other group, these metrics rely heavily on rankings.
-However, they extend that insight with additional factors revealing more potential to follow.
+However, they extend that insight with custom reports and additional factors revealing more potential to follow.

 #1.
 Search Performance

 The more people see your pages in SERPs, the greater the chance for more visitors, conversions, and sales.

 And that’s exactly the insight you get from tracking search rankings.
 However, given different ways in which we search, the often acquired higher SERP positions isn’t enough to warrant the increase in traffic.

 For example, many searchers scan the results page, looking for relevancy.
 With them, it doesn’t matter where you rank, since they focus on finding listings that promise answers to their questions.